 771473004 – Papular epidermal nevi with skyline basal cell layers syndrome

 - Epidermal nevi – Clinically, these lesions may be linear or small, verrucous papules.
 On pathology, acanthosis and hyperkeratosis are usually evident.
 The strikingly palisaded basal cells seen in PENS are absent.

-- Waxy keratoses of childhood (also known as kerinokeratosis papulosa) – Several flesh-colored papules, most commonly located on the trunk, arms, and thighs.
+- Waxy keratoses of childhood (also known as kerinokeratosis papulosa) – Several skin-colored papules, most commonly located on the trunk, arms, and thighs.
 Histopathologic examination reveals marked orthokeratotic hyperkeratosis, papillomatosis of the epidermis, and focal acanthosis.